-Community arts workers use a range of art forms, including visual arts, theatre, dance, music, carnival arts and film to engage and collaborate with community groups where there are social, cultural or environmental issues to be addressed.
+Community arts workers use visual arts, theatre, dance, music, carnival arts and film to engage with community groups experiencing social, cultural or environmental problems.

 Typical responsibilities include:

-- compiling a database of professionals available to work on projects
+- compiling and maintaining databases of professionals available to work on projects

 - supporting community groups and offering advice on fundraising and forming projects

-- liaising with local authorities, schools and companies to encourage interest and support from possible funders, arts workers and community members
+- liaising with local authorities, schools and companies to build interest and support from possible funders and community members

 Typical employers of community arts workers